-- 1.1 The Council's Probation and Appointment Review Policy and Procedure applies to all newly appointed employees and to existing employees who have taken on a new role within the Council.
-Both will be hereafter referred to as the 'appointee'.
-The Probation and Appointment Review Policy and Procedure forms part of the contract of employment. - 1.2 The exceptions to this are the Chief Officer positions for whom separate arrangements are in place. - 1.3 The Probation and Appointment Review Policy and Procedure does not apply to casual workers.
+- 1.1 The Council's Probation and Appointment Review Policy and Procedure applies to all newly appointed employees and to existing employees, excluding Chief Officers, who have taken on a new role within the Council.
+These employees will be referred to throughout this document as the 'appointee'.
+The Probation and Appointment Review Policy and Procedure forms part of the contract of employment. - 1.2 The Probation and Appointment Review Policy and Procedure does not apply to casual workers.